mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 var httpModule = require("http");
 ```

-Building a stringified JSON object containing the subject and message.
+Build a stringified JSON object containing the subject and message.
 This (and all subsequent code) should go directly beneath the `// step 2` commend of the `onTap()` function.

 ```javascript
 var data = JSON.stringify({